-The Company has suspended payments on most of its notes payable, pending completion of an anticipated refinancing.
-The holders of the Senior Secured Notes have agreed to forbear collection until the refinancing is completed.
-The Company has continued to service only those notes payable that are secured by specific assets under financing agreements entered into by the Company at the time those specific assets were purchased.
+The Company has suspended payments on several of its notes payable, pending completion of an anticipated refinancing.
+The holders of Senior Secured Notes have agreed to forbear collection pending the outcome of such refinancing.

+The Company is current on payments on money purchase loans secured directly by the equipment purchased.